AuReMe/esmecata/README.md

 The `expression_annotation` contains expression annotation for the proteins of a taxon (if the `--expression` option was used).

 The `pathologic` contains one sub-folder for each `observation_name` in which there is one PathoLogic file.
-There is also a `taxon_id.tsv` file which corresponds to a modified version of `proteome_cluster_tax_id.tsv` with only the `observation_name` and the `taxon_id`.
+There is also a `taxon_id.tsv` file which corresponds to a modified version of `proteome_tax_id.tsv` with only the `observation_name` and the `taxon_id`.
 This folder can be used as input to [mpwt](https://github.com/AuReMe/mpwt) to reconstruct draft metabolic networks using Pathway Tools PathoLogic.

 The file `esmecata_annotation.log` contains the log associated with the command.